- Joined

 Something that bothers me is that kit represents the barrels as just being stacked on the stone ballast in the hold with no restraint.

 Seems to me that would just be asking for trouble in rough seas.
 Moving barrels could wear holes in their staves that are resting on stones.
+(Granted, most of the stone ballast photos I've seen are rounded river-run rocks, which are less likely to wear holes in barrels.)
 Loose barrels could shift, setting the ship on her beam ends.
+(The present day configuration has rings on the side of the hold area which may have been to used to secure barrels and crates.)

 I've been researching how barrels were actually stored in holds.
 Did they rest on planks with chocks to hold them in position ?
 Were lines or nets used to secure them from movement ?